hozmaster/dyndnsgd/dns/TASKLIST.md

 # Task List :
 - [ ] Views:
     - [x] The settings-view
+        - [ ] Key functionality :
-        - [x] Add the Save-button and complete functionality
+          - [x] Must have required controls to enter settings to the application
+          - [x] User should be able to save settings
+          - [ ] Should be able to show fetch from domains and show to the alert message box.
-        - [x] Parameters:
+        - [x] Controls :
             - [x] Enabled
             - [x] Key
             - [x] Secret key